shawxiaozhang/wefacts/docs/index.md

 The dates (format yyyymmdd) are the local time for the address.

-wefacts will geo-locate the address, search its nearby weather stations and local severe weather reports, and then send the requested weather data back to you.
+wefacts will geo-locate the address, search its nearby weather stations and local severe weather reports, and then send the integrated weather data back to you.

 wefacts currently supports United States addresses; the hourly weather recordings start in 1901 (though only a few stations go back that far); the PLSR severe weather reports are available since 2005.